DilnozaBobokalonova1/kv_rust_store/README.md

 ## Asynchronous Operations

-All read, write, delete, and compaction operations are asynchronous, ensuring the system remains responsive and scalable under load.
+All read, write, delete, batch write/delete, and compaction operations are asynchronous, ensuring the system remains responsive and scalable under load.
+Although, note that we are assuming a single node in this design.
+With the addition of more nodes, might need to add a Mutex wrapper around the log.

 ## Usage